lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 # Identifiers {#sec-identifiers}

-All identifiers used by ML-KEM in CMS are defined elsewhere but reproduced here for convenience:
+All identifiers used to indicate ML-KEM within CMS are defined elsewhere but reproduced here for convenience:

 ~~~
   nistAlgorithms OBJECT IDENTIFIER ::= { joint-iso-ccitt(2)